Unveiling the Enchantment: 10 Fascinating Unicorn Facts

 Digital Storm/ Adobe Stock

-Starring as the prime character in countless tales, unicorns often take on the appearance of horses or goats.
-Nevertheless, their striking horn and unique features such as split hooves or a lion-like tail set them apart.
-In China’s age-old mythology, ‘Qilin’, their version of a unicorn, has an ox’s resemblance.
+Starring as the prime character in countless tales, unicorns often resemble horses or goats.
+Nevertheless, their striking horn and unique features, such as split hooves or a lion-like tail, set them apart.
+In China’s age-old mythology, ‘Qilin,’ their version of a unicorn, has an ox’s resemblance.
 Interestingly, the description of their fur color varies from pure white to all shades of a mesmerizing rainbow.
 Do unicorns fly, you ask?
 Some narratives do bestow these enchanting creatures with wings.

 An Addendum on Flying Unicorns